 The key to making the best steak starts with the key to making the best anything: great ingredients.
 You can not make a truly good dish without good ingredients.
 It just isn’t possible.

 That being said, you’ll want to make sure you start this recipe with a nice piece of meat.
-The #1 thing I look at when buying meat is that it is antibiotic free.
+The #1 thing I look at when buying meat is that it was raised antibiotic-free.
 The second most important is that it is grass fed.

 The best steaks I buy come from our neighborhood butcher.
 If you can’t find grass-fed beef that was raised antibiotic free at your grocery store, I highly encourage you to seek out a butcher.
 You can also use a subscription service like Butcher Box.

 The second most important key to making the best steak recipe is using a cast iron skillet.
 A super hot skillet is the secret to making a nice crust on the steak.
 Hopefully, you already own one.
 If not, you can buy one for around $25 and it will last a lifetime.
 Everyone should have a cast iron skillet in their kitchen!